Portland wins Game 1 against the Thunder 104-99

 Oklahoma City beat the Blazers in all four meetings this season, including a heated 129-121 overtime victory on March 7.

-The Thunder have been to the playoffs every season since moving from Seattle in 2008, but they haven’t gotten past the opening round for the past two seasons.
+The Thunder have been to the playoffs for eight of the last nine seasons, but they haven’t gotten past the opening round for the past two.

 George was nursing a sore right shoulder and was considered day-to-day for Sunday’s game but he started.
-However he was just 1 for 6 from the floor in the opening quarter.
+However he was just 1 of 6 from the floor in the opening quarter.
+For the game, he made four of 15 3-point attempts.

+“Four days ago I couldn’t even lift my shoulder,” he said.
+“Then fast forward to today this is the first day I’ve even shot the ball, so for me it’s just rhythm.”

 George missed the Thunder’ regular-season finale Wednesday at Milwaukee because of the nagging injury, which also kept him out of games on Feb.
 28, March 2 and March 3.